Teach Me

 What to Know About hMPV, a Respiratory Infection That's on the Rise

 From colds to flu to COVID-19 to RSV (respiratory syncytial virus), there are lots of contagious respiratory illnesses out there.
-And if you have kids, it can seem like they’re always coming down with something, no matter what time of year it is.
+And if you have kids, it can seem like they’re always coming down with a sneeze or cough, no matter what time of year it is.

 There’s another respiratory tract infection making the rounds now that you may not have heard of.
 It’s called human metapneumovirus (hMPV), and it belongs to the Paramyxoviridae family like RSV does.
 “It’s a relatively newly discovered virus—it was first noted in 2001,” said Nathan Price, MD, a pediatric infectious disease specialist with Banner Children’s.